 Friday June 15 2001, Day 43

 The day started well enough.
-After a phone call the fuel truck came, around 9 AM, and we topped the tank and cans with 115 L. This was less fuel than I expected given how much we had motored.
-Taking into account the fuel we purchased in Pantelleria, we have spent 153 L for the distance of 558 M from Sidi Bou Saïd to Pylos.
+After a phone call, the fuel truck came, around 9 AM, and we topped the tank and cans with 115 L. This was less fuel than I expected given how much we had motored.
+Taking into account the fuel we purchased in Pantelleria, we had spent 153 L for the distance of 558 M from Sidi Bou Saïd to Pylos.
 The engine had logged 84.5 hours which comes to an average of 1.4 L/hr.
-Not bad.
+Not bad!

 Water is not available in the “marina.”
 Let me add here that the Pylos marina is like so many “marinas” in Greece: a concrete harbor that can accommodate many yachts but with no infrastructure whatsoever.
 The project, mainly financed by EU funds, is usually abandoned.
 Years go by but the well built concrete harbor remains surrounded by dirt.
 There are provisions for water, electricity, and lights but none of these have been installed yet.
 The marina in Pylos has not changed since Thetis’ last visit in 1996.
 In these “marinas” there are no buildings, no attendants, and very often their land access is a dirt road, if that.
 It is a shameful waste of funds.
 So, no water here.
 We were told that water can be had at the old port.
 Nick and I walked to the old port and we concluded that given the brisk breeze and the swell Thetis might sustain some damage if we docked along side the tall concrete quay with its old car tires and protruding iron tie-downs.
 Water will have to wait for another place.